-Is the Is the school holding management accountable, if applicable?
+Is the school holding management accountable, if applicable?

 1 point 0 points

 Meets Standard Does Not Meet Standard

-The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to oversight of school management, including but not limited to: • Maintaining authority over management, holding it accountable for performance as agreed under written performance agreement, and requiring annual financial reports of the ESP • Oversight of management that includes holding it accountable for performance expectations which may or may not be agreed to under a written performance agreement
+The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to oversight of school management, including but not limited to: Maintaining authority over management, holding it accountable for performance as agreed under written performance agreement, and requiring annual financial reports of the ESP

+Oversight of management that includes holding it accountable for performance expectations which may or may not be agreed to under a written performance agreement

+2022-2023

 2021-2022

 2020-2021

 2019-2020

-2018-2019

-Į: Is the school complying with reporting requirements?
+Is the school complying with reporting requirements?

 1 point 0 points

 Meets Standard Does Not Meet Standard

-The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to relevant reporting requirements to the ESCCO, ODE, and/or federal authorities, including but not limited to: • Accountability tracking • Attendance and enrollment reporting • Compliance and oversight • Additional information requested by ESCCO Standard
+The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to relevant reporting requirements to the ESCCO, ODE, and/or federal authorities, including but not limited to: Accountability tracking Attendance and enrollment reporting Compliance and oversight Additional information requested by ESCCO

+2022-2023

 2021-2022

 2020-2021

 2019-2020

-2018-2019

-Is the school protecting the rights of all st udents?
+Is the school protecting the rights of all students?

 1 point 0 points

 Meets Standard Does Not Meet Standard

-The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to the rights of students, including but not limited to: • Policies and practices related to admissions, lottery, waiting lists, fair and open recruitment, and enrollment (including rights to enroll or maintain enrollment) • The collection and protection of student information • Due process protections, privacy, civil rights, and student liberties requirements including First Amendment protections and the prohibition of public schools from engaging in religious instruction • Conduct of discipline
+The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to the rights of students, including but not limited to: Policies and practices related to admissions, lottery, waiting lists, fair and open recruitment, and enrollment (including rights to enroll or maintain enrollment) The collection and protection of student information Due process protections, privacy, civil rights, and student liberties requirements including First Amendment protections and the prohibition of public schools from engaging in religious instruction Conduct of discipline

+2022-2023

 2021-2022

 2020-2021

 2019-2020

-2018-2019 ·

 Is the school respecting employee rights?

 1 point 0 points

 Meets Standard Does Not Meet Standard

 The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to employment considerations, including those relating the FMLA, ADA, and employment contracts.

+2022-2023

 2021-2022

 2020-2021

 2019-2020

-2018-2019

-Is the school complying with health and safety requirements?
+Is the Is the school complying with health and safety requirements?

 1 point 0 points

 Meets Standard Does Not Meet Standard

-The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to safety and the provision of health-related services, including but not limited to: • Nursing services and dispensing of medication to students (screenings, logs, policies) • Food Service Inspections • Health and Wellness requirements • Other services
+The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to safety and the provision of health-related services, including but not limited to: Nursing services and dispensing of medication to students (screenings, logs, policies) Food Service Inspections Health and Wellness requirements Other services

+2022-2023

 2021-2022

 2020-2021

 2019-2020

-2018-2019

-Is the school handling information appropriately?
+Is the school handling information appropriately? priately?

 1 point 0 points

 Meets Standard Does Not Meet Standard

-The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to the handling of information, including but not limited to: • Maintaining the security of and providing access to student records under FERPA and other applicable authorities • Accessing documents maintained by the school under the state's Freedom of Information Law and other applicable authorities • Transferring of student records • Proper and secure maintenance of testing materials
+The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to the handling of information, including but not limited to: Maintaining the security of and providing access to student records under FERPA and other applicable authorities Accessing documents maintained by the school under the state's Freedom of Information Law and other applicable authorities Transferring of student records Proper and secure maintenance of testing materials

+2022-2023

 2021-2022

+2020-2021

+2019-2020